 Sourcing Fibers Sustainably

 For many textiles, the story begins with cotton and the fields where it’s grown.
 According to the World Wildlife Fund (WWF), cotton is produced in 80 countries around the world, using 3 percent of global arable land and supporting the livelihoods of hundreds of millions of people, including approximately 100 million farmers.
-At Walmart, cotton is an important fiber for our business and is used within many apparel and soft home products.
-Key challenges to ensuring a sustainable cotton supply include climate change, resource depletion, and traceability.
+Key challenges to achieving a more sustainable cotton supply include climate change, resource depletion, and traceability.
 Recognizing these challenges, Walmart has been working with stakeholders across the industry, including Field-to-Market, our suppliers, and Cotton LEADS to learn more about the issues facing cotton and potential approaches to create system change all the way back to the cotton field.

-By 2025, Walmart U.S. stores will source 100% more sustainable cotton for Private Brand apparel and soft home textile products.
+By 2025, Walmart U.S. stores will endeavor to source 100% more sustainable cotton for Walmart U.S. stores Private Brand apparel and soft home textile products.

-In Walmart’s view, “more sustainable cotton” means working to continuously improve environmental and social performance on the fields where cotton is grown, including:
+In Walmart’s view, “more sustainable cotton” means working to continuously improve environmental and social performance on the fields where cotton is grown, including but not limited to, factors such as:

-To achieve our goal, Walmart will work with Private Brand suppliers to use cotton sources that align with our view of more sustainable cotton, such as USA cotton and 3rd party certification programs like BCI’s Better Cotton Standard or equivalent standards globally, Organic, and Fair Trade.
-We believe Walmart’s goal will increase both the demand and supply for sustainably sourced cotton.
-Additionally, in support of our aspiration to help create a more circular economy, Walmart will also work with suppliers to include recycled cotton as a source of more sustainable cotton to achieve our goal.
-Best practice for recycled cotton involves chain of custody documentation/certification through the supply chain.
+To achieve our goal, Walmart will work with Walmart U.S. stores Private Brand suppliers to use a variety of cotton sources that align with our view of more sustainable cotton, such as USA cotton and 3rd party certification programs like BCI’s Better Cotton Standard or equivalent standards globally, Organic, and Fair Trade.
+We believe Walmart’s goal will help increase both the demand and supply for sustainably sourced cotton.
+Additionally, in support of our aspiration to help create a more circular economy, Walmart will also endeavor to work more with suppliers to include recycled cotton as a source of more sustainable cotton to achieve our goal.

-Walmart U.S. aspires to source 100% recycled polyester fiber for our Private Brand apparel and soft home textile products.
+Walmart aspires to source 100% recycled polyester fiber for our Walmart U.S. stores Private Brand apparel and soft home textile products.
 We have set a target to source 50% recycled polyester for Walmart U.S. stores Private Brand apparel and soft home textile products by 2025.

-To achieve our goal, Walmart will work with Private Brand suppliers to source verifiable sources of recycled polyester (rPET).
-Best practice for recycled polyester involves chain of custody documentation/certification through the supply chain.
+To help achieve our goal, Walmart will work with these Private Brand suppliers to source verifiable sources of recycled polyester (rPET).

 Using Sustainable Chemistry